News from early October 2022, including "Yellowstone" moving to Paramount+ in Canada, and answers to questions about the Roku Channel and more.

 Amazon purchased global streaming rights to the Neil Gaiman adaptation outside the U.S.; this deal was sealed before some of Starz' more recent international efforts.
 Rival Canadian pay TV service Super Channel later bought the right to repeat the series on its linear channels.

-Season 1 initially aired on Super Channel, but, since February 16, 2020, that season has also been available on Starz Canada, about seven months after the season finale first aired.
+Season 1 initially aired on Super Channel, but, since February 16, 2020, that season had also been available on Starz Canada, about seven months after the season finale first aired.
+The second season eventually debuted exclusively on Starz Canada on October 11, 2020, and the first season has since left Super Channel.

 (This list is not necessarily exhaustive.)